 As your child clicks the blocks together and has a continued motion of picking up the small blocks there hand strength will increase.
 This hand strength will help with drawing and writing later.

 You will also see hand eye coordination improvement as they continue to play with the Legos.
 At about 3 1/2, L started to write out his alphabet and numbers.
 As he continued to play with Legos and build on that hand eye coordination his writing improved greatly with it.

 As you may remember from when you were a kid building large creations with Legos requires some problem solving.

 Legos can greatly improve your child’s problem solving skills encouraging the natural scientist and engineer in every child.
 They can build large towers that don’t topple or a neighborhood of houses.

-That last sentence may scare you but a child that is willing to ask questions and isn’t afraid to challenge authority will lead to a child who isn’t afraid to be a leader.
-I would even make the assumption that some of our current greatest inventors were creative children who played with legos.
+That last sentence may scare you but a child that is willing to ask questions and isn’t afraid to challenge authority leads to a child who isn’t afraid to be a leader.
+I would even make the assumption that some of our current greatest inventors were creative children who played with Legos.

 Playing Well With Others